SmartlyDressedGames/Unturned-Docs/items/tactical-asset.rst

 Tactical Assets
 ===============

-Tactical attachments are inventory items that can be attached to ranged weapons.
+Tacticals (or "tactical attachments") are created from the ItemTacticalAsset class.
+They are inventory items that can be attached to ranged weapons.

 This inherits the :ref:`CaliberAsset <doc_item_asset_caliber>` class.